 |Image Source: http://3.bp.blogspot.com|

-As a mirror to our reality, films evolved from theatre, street plays and books and breathed a new sense of life and magic into the way stories, whether real of fictitious, were told to present generations and to those that followed.
+As a mirror to our reality, films have evolved from theatre, street plays and books and breathed a new sense of life into the way stories, whether real of fictitious, are communicated to audiences.
 It is a part of human culture that unlike many other areas is not governed or restricted in the same way.
 Rather it gives us an opportunity to discover more about ourselves and other civilizations.
 It is also a medium to learn from the past and imagine how the future might be.
 I guess then that’s why we can call it as “Movie Magic!”
 So enjoy it for it is and leave the world and its reality far behind.
 Next Take please!